 In Heartcatch Precure, Yuri suffers two of them.
 The first happens before the beginning after suffering a major loss during a Curb-Stomp Battle by Cure Dark, leaving her powerless and partnerless.
 She gets a second, minor one near the end when she finds out that Professor Saabaku, the man who created Cure Dark, was her missing father.

-Domon himself goes through a couple when Rain leaves him as the result of her BSOD and becomes the core life unit of the Devil Gundam.
+Domon himself goes through a couple when Rain leaves him as the result of her BSOD and is transformed into the core life unit of the Devil Gundam.

-InuYasha: Just as Sesshoumaru's finally getting used to the idea that Tessaiga was meant for Inuyasha and Tenseiga was meant for him, he learns the truth: Tenseiga is merely a cast-off piece of Tessaiga, separated from Tessaiga so that Sesshoumaru could master the Meidou Zangetsuha technique and then transfer it back to Tessaiga, meaning that the attack form he earned due to his compassion for Kagura'sdeath isn't his to keep - it's destined for Inuyasha's use.
-Sesshoumaru takes the news badly and goes to Toutousai for confirmation where he concludes it's proof he was the outcast son and that his father was training Inuyasha to kill him.
+Just as Sesshoumaru's finally getting used to the idea that Tessaiga was meant for Inuyasha and Tenseiga was meant for him, he learns the truth: Tenseiga is merely a cast-off piece of Tessaiga, separated from Tessaiga so that Sesshoumaru could master the Meidou Zangetsuha technique and then transfer it back to Tessaiga, meaning that the attack form he earned due to his compassion for Kagura'sdeath isn't his to keep - it's destined for Inuyasha's use.
+Sesshoumaru takes the news badly and goes to Toutousai for confirmation where he concludes it's proof he was the outcast son and that his father meant for Inuyasha to kill him to get it back.
 Even Inuyasha and his friends think Inuyasha's father was being far too cruel.
-Sesshoumaru shuts down so completely over this knowledge that, when Naraku takes advantage of his visit to Toutousai to attack Sesshoumaru's unprotected group, Sesshoumaru simply watches from a distant cliff top and doesn't go to their rescue.
-Inuyasha's group saves them instead and stays with Sesshoumaru's group until Sesshoumaru finally decides to return.
+Sesshoumaru shuts down so completely over this knowledge that he leaves his group and Naraku takes advantage of this.
+Inuyasha's group have to save them instead and stay with them until Sesshoumaru finally decides to return.
 When he does it's to confront the situation with Inuyasha once and for all in a Die or Fly test that not only resolves the issue of the swords but also helps start Sesshoumaru on the road to recovery from his Heroic BSOD.

-Sango has several of these, in different levels of intensity, every time she has to face her brother Kohaku, who either is amnesiac or Brainwashed and Crazy whenever she and the others bump into it.
+Sango has several of these, in different levels of intensity, every time she has to face her little brother Kohaku, who either is amnesiac or Brainwashed and Crazy whenever she and the others bump into him.

 Yomi in Black★Rock Shooter after Kagari talks about how she no longer needs Yomi's support now that she's independent.